1. RECTOR – Archpriest Fr. Gabriel Makarov

 2011 – 2014: In addition to duties at St Nicholas Cathedral, assigned Rector of Parish of Sts Cyril and Methodius, Gold Coast, QLD

-2014 – present: Assigned Rector of Blessed Xenia of St Petersburg Church (Sts Cyril and Methodius Parish) Tweed Heads Sth, NSW
+2014 – 2017: Assigned Rector of Blessed Xenia of St Petersburg Church (Sts Cyril and Methodius Parish) Tweed Heads Sth, NSW

 OTHER ASSIGNMENT AND ACTIVITIES

 Representating the QLD Russian community in the Russian Australian Representative Council, supervising parish schools, organising numerous Diocesan pilgrimages (Holy Land (x14), Greece (2), Italy (1), Egypt (3), Jordan (1), USA/Canada (1), Russia (3)) and youth camps (8 in VIC and 7 in QLD), missions of Youth Fellowship to Russia and various conferences.
 Member of the Australian and NZ Diocesan Council.

 Names Day: 28 July; Day of the Holy Equal-to-the-Apostles Great Prince Vladimir of Kiev.

 Fr.
 Vladimir was born on 20th of February 1987 in the small military town of Neuruppin in East Germany, where his father served.
 After the fall of the Soviet Union, his parents moved to the USA in Chicago.
 From the age of five, Fr.
 Vladimir served in the altar.
 His services with Bishop Alypiy are some of his warmest memories.
 His parents tried whenever possible to go to the closest monastery in Jordanville, and a few times he stayed there for obedience work.
 He recalls loving his time at the monastery.
 At one point during the service, he was so struck by the solemn voice of the monastery Protodeacon that even then he felt the urge to dedicate himself to service of deaconate.